 1. Rent the movie (our library carries these) or buy The Letter Factory (We keep a copy in the car that we bought.
 We use it so often that the library would have charged us an arm & a leg in overage fees!)
 You can even download the movie onto a Leapster Explorer for a few dollars.

 3. At home?
-Put the movie in once or twice a day (it’s only 30 minutes).
+Put the movie in for a little break during the day (it’s only 30 minutes).
+Maybe after lunch, for 30 minutes of downtime.
 Try this for a week.

 4. Use everything as a learning opportunity.
 If you have on a t-shirt with letters, ask your child to help you name the letters & say their sounds.
 Tell them the answers (repeat after them if they get it right or help them if they miss it).

 6. When they have mastered this without a mistake, move onto The Talking Word Factory and Word Caper.
-We wait almost a year to do this (our kids learned their letters at two, so we stared this next movie around 3 or 3 1/2) and they loved it!
+We waited almost a year to do this (our kids learned their letters at two, so we started this next movie around 3 or 3 1/2) and they loved it!

-They even have math ones that our kids like (Math Circus).
+They even have math ones that our kids like to watch (Math Circus is our favorite).

 7. They are never too old for it.
 Our kids have Leapster Explorers and they still use them at times (I bought each of them one when the turned two- so its been years).
-We keep them in the car, because then they won’t get lost and they are an easy way to keep them busy and learning in the car.
+We keep them in the car because then they won’t get lost and they are an easy way to keep them busy and learning in the car if we’re headed on a trip or if we are going to a doctor’s office where they have to sit & wait for long periods of time.

 Other Leapfrog movies that we have: The Letter Factory, Talking Words Factory, Word Caper, Lets Go To School, Math Circus.
 I would at least get the first two, without hesitation.
 You can find them pretty cheap on Amazon.